zhousarah/azure-compute-docs/articles/azure-impact-reporting/view-impact-insights.md

 ms.custom: template-overview #Required; leave this attribute/value as-is.
 ---

-# Viewing Impact Reports and Insights (Preview)
+# View Impact Reports and Insights (Preview)
 > [!IMPORTANT]
-> Azure Impact Reporting is currently in PREVIEW.
+> Azure Impact Reporting is currently in Preview.
 See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

+Previously submitted impact reports and insights can be viewed through the REST API, in ARG (Azure Resource Graph Explorer) and the Azure portal.

 ## Permissions needed
 You need either the "**Impact Reporter**" role or `read` action on `Microsoft.Impact/WorkloadImpact/*` at the right scope (root, subscription, or resource group).